Actindo-AG/Documentation/Core1Platform/UsingCore1/01a_UserSetupActindo.md

 > [Info] For the user-side setup, you can log in to both a main account or a sandbox of the *Core1 Platform*.

-1. Log into the main account or sandbox see [Login to the Actindo Core1 Platform ](./01_Login.md#login-to-the-actindo-core1-platform).
+1. Log in to the main account or sandbox, see [Login to the Actindo Core1 Platform ](./01_Login.md#login-to-the-actindo-core1-platform).
     The *Actindo Dashboard* is displayed.

     ![Actindo dashboard](../../Assets/Screenshots/Core1Platform/UsingCore1/Core1Platform.png "[Actindo dashboard]")